Updated August 31, 2020

 Check out this link for what APs can find this season at Disneyland.

-During the Ooogie Boogie Bash, there’s an Annual Passholder exclusive treat trail located under Symphony Swings.
+During the Ooogie Boogie Bash, there’s an Annual Passholder exclusive treat trail located to the right of Goofy’s Sky School.

 Disneyland Resort Hotel Decor